 Bonnie began working with GWF as a volunteer in 2007 at our annual outdoors shows, and joined the staff in 2010 to assist in member and event services.
 Bonnie grew up with a love of the outdoors, and carried this appreciation for the natural world into her adult life.
 Today, she and her family enjoy gardening, camping and fishing.

-DeAnna Harris Conservation Resources Manager
+DeAnna Harris Conservation and Outreach Manager

 DeAnna holds a BS in wildlife science from Auburn University.
 Before moving to Georgia, she served as a research assistant with the Auburn University Entomology Department and the Alabama Cooperative Fish and Wildlife Research Unit, and as a wildlife educator at the Birmingham Zoo and Alabama's Special Camp for Children and Adults (Camp ASCCA).
 DeAnna is a Master Gardener, certified by the University of Georgia, Extension Service and trained in Project Wild.
 She began her career with GWF as a volunteer, and has been on staff since 1996.

 Hank Ohme Program Manager, Mill Creek Nature Center

 Hank received a BA degree in mathematics from the University of Alabama and served three years in the US Army as an Artillery officer.
 In 2008, he retired from his career as a computer programmer.
 Hank has been a volunteer with the Georgia Wildlife Federation since 2004, and joined the staff in 2011.
 Hank is an avid hiker and an amateur photographer.